langchr86/server-config/README.md

 * protection of private data
 * multiple services accessible only in local LAN or internet

-The infrastructure consists of multiple hosts that usually are powered off and only started if clients are available in the local LAN.
+The infrastructure consists of multiple hosts where one is responsible to provide access to internal services through the internet.
-One always-on low-power server controls the other servers and provides external available services through internet.
 The following diagram gives an overview of the relevant hosts and some data flows.

 ![infrastructure_overview](docs/images/infrastructure_overview.png)